LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 "The capital of Algeria is hey go eat something you look hungry!"
 </blockquote>

-The act of you eating a snack is not a tangible thing, let alone the glorious, thriving capital city of Algeria.
+The act of you eating a snack is not a tangible thing, let alone the glorious, thriving city of Algiers, Algeria.